wolfvictorOSI/Edge-Data-Store-Docs/V1/Docker/EdgeDocker.md

    docker run -d --network host -v /edgeds:/usr/share/OSIsoft/ edgedatastore
    ```

 Port 5590 is accessible from the host and you can make REST calls to Edge Data Store from applications on the local host computer.
-In this example, all data that would be written to the container is instead written to the host directory /edgeds.
-This directory can be anything you want.
-The example just uses a simple directory on the local machine.
+In this example, all data that would be written to the container is instead written to the host directory.
+In this example the host directory is a simple directory on the local machine, /edgeds.
+You can specify any directory you want.

 ### Port number change

-If you want a port other than 5590, see [System port configuration](xref:SystemPortConfiguration).
-Changing the configuration of the Edge Data Store running in the container will change the port exposed to the local machine.
+To use a different port other than 5590, see [System port configuration](xref:SystemPortConfiguration).
+Changing the configuration of the Edge Data Store running in the container changes the port exposed to the local machine.

 ### Limiting local host access to Docker